c76068/Var_LDDMM/README.md

 ## Usage
 ### Registration:
-The approach relies on the Large Deformation Diffeomorphic Metric Mapping (LDDMM) model with *geodesic shooting* scheme in which the cost function is minimized with respect to the ***momenta*** variables.
+The approach relies on the Large Deformation Diffeomorphic Metric Mapping (LDDMM) model with a *geodesic shooting* scheme.
+The cost function, which is the sum of a deformation penalty and a kernel fidelity metric between the transformed source and the target varifolds, is minimized with respect to the ***momenta*** variables of the deformation.
 Use `registration` function for LDDMM varifolds matching algorithm:
 ```Matlab
 [P_op,summary]= registration(Source,Target,defo,objfun,options)